-The third phase of reforming the professional development and evaluation programs for all employees of Montgomery County Public Schools (MCPS) began July 1, 2005, with the implementation of the Supporting Services Professional
+The third phase of reforming the professional development and evaluation programs for all employees of the Montgomery County Public Schools (MCPS) began July 1, 2005, with the implementation of the Supporting Services Professional Growth

-Growth System (SSPGS).
-This followed the rollout of similar systems for teachers and administrators and supervisors.
-These systems focus on building the capacity of staff to work efficiently and effectively, with clear expectations and professionalism in achieving the school system's goal of providing the best educational opportunities for all students.
+System (SSPGS).
+This followed the rollout of similar systems for teachers and administrators and supervisors and reflects a key component of the MCPS strategic plan, Our Call to Action: Pursuit of Excellence, particularly the focus on building the capacity of staff to work efficiently and effectively with clear expectations and professionalism in achieving the school system's goal of providing the best educational opportunities for all students.
 Leaders from all of the employee representative organizations have played an important role in shaping the professional growth systems, and this new phase represents the first successful effort to improve the structure for developing, training, and evaluating supporting services staff in almost 30 years.

-A collaborative planning process for SSPGS was established between the leadership of Service Employees International Union (SEIU) Local 500 and MCPS to design a system that would meet the professional development needs of the almost 9,000 permanent support professionals who represent nearly 40 percent of the MCPS workforce of more than 21,000 employees.
-This process coincides with efforts to improve performance and accountability throughout the district, not only among students in terms of academic achievement, but also among teachers, administrators, and staff in fulfilling rigorous expectations for a highperforming organization.
-A comprehensive reform initiative of this magnitude-rarely undertaken let alone achieved elsewhere in the United States-underscores the commitment of our school system and unions to plan for the future and ensure the provision of a highquality workforce.
+A collaborative planning process for SSPGS was established between the leadership of SEIU Local 500 and MCPS to design a system that would meet the professional development needs of the almost 9,000 permanent support professionals who represent nearly 40 percent of the MCPS workforce of more than 22,000 employees.
+This process coincides with efforts to improve performance and accountability throughout the school district, not only among students in terms of academic achievement but also among teachers, administrators, and staff in fulfilling rigorous expectations for a highperforming organization.
+A comprehensive reform initiative of this magnitude-rarely undertaken let alone achieved elsewhere in the United States-underscores the commitment of our school system and unions to plan for the future and ensure the provision of a high-quality workforce.

-Supporting services consists of all non-administrative and non-teacher-level positions.
+Supporting services consist of all non-administrative and non-teacher-level positions.
 There are approximately 500 different supporting services position classifications.
-With this in mind, the development of the professional growth system recognizes the role of supporting services employees as multifaceted, everchanging, and integral to supporting teaching and learning.
+With this in mind, the development of the professional growth system recognizes the role of supporting services employees as multifaceted, ever-changing, and integral to supporting teaching and learning.
 The SSPGS establishes an infrastructure that describes the skills and knowledge required for supporting services staff to assist in building learning communities for students and adults.

 Similar to the professional growth systems for teachers and administrators and supervisors, the purpose of the SSPGS is to establish a comprehensive system for recruiting, staffing, developing, evaluating, recognizing, and retaining high-quality supporting services staff in all of our schools and offices.
-This initiative supports ongoing strategies to ensure the employment of highly qualified and diverse professional and support personnel.
+This initiative supports ongoing strategies to ensure the employment of highly qualified and diverse professional and support personnel, as envisioned in Goal 4, Create a Positive Work Environment in a Self-renewing Organization.
 As with the professional growth systems for teachers and administrators and supervisors, the SSPGS clearly outlines employee expectations for the evaluation process and the peer support process for underperforming supporting services staff.